Professor Marjorie Perlman Lorch

 - If you are considering applying for MPhil/PhD research in any of these areas, you are advised to contact Marjorie and/or the departmental research director about your research plan before making an application.

-- Teaching on Undergraduate courses include: Language and Mind, Approaches to Language.
+- Teaching on Undergraduate courses include: Language and Mind, Investigating Language.

-- Teaching on Postgraduate courses include: Introduction to Research Methods and Design, Introduction to Applied Linguistics, Psycholinguistics of Second Language Acquisition and Bilingualism.
+- Teaching on Postgraduate courses include: Research Methods and Design, Introduction to Applied Linguistics, Psycholinguistics of Second Language Acquisition and Bilingualism.

 Honours and Awards